JessicaMoreschi/Spit-it-Out/README.md

 ### Visual identity

 **Logo** <br>
-The logo is composed of two aspects: the title of the site (Spit It Out) and a stylized megaphone, who represents the voice (a key element of the experience).
-Another characteristic is the texture applied on the logo, who gives a hand drawn look. <br>
+The logo is composed by two aspects: the title of the site (Spit It Out) and a stylized megaphone, that represents the voice (a key element of the experience).
+Another characteristic is the applied texture, which gives an hand drawn look. <br>
 There is also an alternative versione of the logo with only the initial letters S.I.O.
 <p align="center" float="left">
  <img src="assets/logo/Logo_ext.png" height="300"/>
  <img src="assets/logo/Logo.png" height="300"/>
 </p>

 **Palette and textures** <br>
 The color palette is very simple, composed by only two main colors (black and white) which resembles **ink**